Frugal Ways To Decorate For Fall

 Flowers Always Know How To Brighten A Room

 My garden is still in full bloom, bursting with roses and sunflowers.
 So while I can, I bring them inside for fresh flower displays.
-I like to pull flowers with peach tones, oranges and even dark yellows into fresh arrangements.
+I like to pull flowers with peach tones, oranges, and even dark yellows into new arrangements.

-In my garden I grow things specifically for decorating and with fall in mind.
-We have pumpkins and gourds, along with some thistle and sunflowers for late fall displays.
+In my garden, I grow things specifically for decorating and with fall in mind.
+We have pumpkins, gourds, and some thistle and sunflowers for late fall displays.

 Don't Forget Your Table